lustraka/Predict_Ames_House_Prices/prd/Readme.md

 + download Ames Housing dataset from Kaggle website,
 + upload train and test dataset to the workspace,
 + clean the dataset,
-+ augment the dataset using feature engineering,
++ augment the dataset using feature engineering (where feature engineering is included),
 + register the dataset into the workspace.

 While training model using Automated ML, an Ames ML Experiment shall: